 We’ve seen several attacks on the supply chain occur in 2021 that had wide-reaching consequences.
-These are “one-to-many” cyberattacksattacks where victims can go far beyond the company that was initially breached.
+These are “one-to-many” cyberattack attacks where victims can go far beyond the company that was initially breached.

 Some recent high-profile examples of supply chain attacks include:

 - Colonial Pipeline: A ransomware cyberattacks attacks caused this major gas pipeline to be shut down for nearly a week.

 - JBS: The world’s largest supplier of beef and pork products was hit with ransomware that caused plants in at least three countries to shut down for several days.